waltmck/wayle/README.md

 # waltmck/wayle

 This is a fork of Wayle for testing my experimental changes prior to upstreaming.
 It currently includes
-- An IWD module for controling WiFi without NetworkManager
+- An IWD module for controling WiFi without NetworkManager.
 - A rewritten systray module that fixes several race conditions.
 - A fix that makes the `netstat` module work correctly without NetworkManager.
+- Use absolute paths for `/bin/sh` to fix certain functionality when run from a systemd service.

 Please feel free to test these changes and report any issues so that I can fix them before upstreaming.